 Veer Savarkar was born to a Brahmin Hindu family on 28 May, 1883, at Bhagour, Nashik District.
-His siblings were Ganesh, Mainabai and Narayan.
-He was known for his bravery and so earned nickname 'Veer' that is a courageous person.
+His siblings were Ganesh, Mainabai, and Narayan.
+He was known for his bravery and so earned the nickname 'Veer' that is a courageous person.
 He was influenced by his elder brother Ganesh who had played an influential role in his teenage life.
 Veer Savarkar also became a revolutionary young man.
 When he was young, he organised a youth group named 'Mitra Mela'.
 He was inspired by radical political leaders like Lala Lajpat Rai, Bal Gangadhar Tilak, and Bipin Chandra Pal and engages the group in revolutionary activities.
 He enrolled himself at 'Fergusson College' in Pune and completed his Bachelor’s Degree.

 He received an offer to study law in England and offered a scholarship.
 He was helped by Shyamji Krishna Varma to sent him England and pursue his studies.
 He enrolled there at 'Gray's Inn Law College' and took shelter at 'India House'.
 It was a student residence in North London.
 In London, Veer Savarkar inspired his fellow Indian students and formed an organisation 'Free India Society' to fight against Britishers for freedom.

 On the lines of the 'Revolt of 1857', Veer Savarkar thought of the guerrilla war for attaining Independence.
-He wrote a book titled "The History of the War of Indian Independence" which inspired lot of Indians to fight against the British for freedom.
+He wrote a book titled "The History of the War of Indian Independence" which inspired a lot of Indians to fight against the British for freedom.
 Though the book was banned by the British but it gained popularity in several countries.
-Not only this, he made manual bombs and guerrilla warfare and distributed among friends.
+Not only this, he made manual bombs and guerrilla warfare and distributed them among friends.
 He also provided legal defence to his friend Madan Lal Dhingra, who was accused in a murder case of a British Indian army officer named Sir William Hutt Curzon Wyllie.